mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 ;
 ```

-The following additional options can be configured for a view in a JSON object through the OPTIONS clause:
+The following additional options can be configured for most database object endpoints in a JSON object through the OPTIONS clause (indentation means JSON object nesting):

+- `http`
+    - see (REST Service JSON Options)[rest-service-json-options]
+- `logging`
+    - see (REST Service JSON Options)[rest-service-json-options]
+- `metadata`
+    - `gtid` (_bool_)
+        - if true, embeds the GTID assigned to DB change operations into the metadata of the response JSON object.
+Enable when using with replication topologies, to ensure that changes made to an object will be reflected when reading it,regardless of where the read happens.
+Default true.
+- `sqlQuery`
+    - `embedWait` (_bool_)
+        - if true, performs the wait described in the `wait` option directly in the DB query, as opposed to executing it beforehand in a separate statement.
+    - `timeout` (_int_)
+        - number of milliseconds to wait for the DB query to execute before it's terminated.
+Default is taken from the global `sqlQuery`.`timeout` option.
+    - `wait` (_bool_)
+        - when querying data from a secondary server, controls whether to wait until the transaction GTID specified through the `asof` clause are applied.
+Effectively enables read-own-writes semantics.
+- `result`
+    - `cacheTimeToLive` (_double_)
-- `cache_ttl` enables caching for GET requests.
-Specifies the number of seconds to keep the response in the cache, after which it will be discarded until a new request comes in or when the cache fills up.
+        - enables caching for GET requests.
+Specifies the number of seconds (including sub-second values) to keep the response in the cache, after which it will be discarded until a new request comes in or when the cache fills up.
+    - `includeLinks` (_bool_)
+        - whether to include links in returned JSON objects (default true)
+- `returnInternalErrorDetails` (_bool_)
+    - controls debug logging

 ## CREATE REST PROCEDURE